1969 Australian Rally Championship

 The 1969 Australian Rally Championship was a series of five rallying events held across Australia during 1969.
 It was the second Australian Rally Championship.

 Frank Kilfoyle won the Drivers Championship in a Ford Cortina Lotus and his navigator Doug Rutherford won the Navigators Championship.
-The Ford Motor Company of Australia won the Manufacturers Award.
+Ford won the Manufacturers Award.

 Season review

 The second Australian Rally Championship was decided over five events, staged across the Eastern States of Australia with two events in Victoria and one each in Queensland, New South Wales and South Australia.

 The Rallies

 The five events of the 1969 season were as follows.